Eliasdb/eDB/README.md

 -   **Docker**: Containerization platform to run the frontend, backend, and database in separate containers.
 -   **Docker Compose**: Tool for defining and running multi-container Docker applications.
 -   **Kubernetes**: Container orchestration platform for managing containerized applications.
+    -   **Minikube**: Tool for running a local Kubernetes cluster for development and testing.
+    -   **kubectl**: Command-line tool for interacting with Kubernetes clusters.
+    -   **Kompose**: Tool for converting Docker Compose files to Kubernetes resource manifests.
+    -   **Helm** (optional for future enhancements): Package manager for Kubernetes to simplify deployments and manage configurations.

 ### Current Goals